-- Nicolee present 7 awards to grassroot campaigners.
+- Nicolee present 7 awards to grassroots campaigners.
 Five of them were in Baltimore City.

-Next up was Senate Minority Whip Steve Hershey, one of our 14 Republican State Senators.
-He echoed the earlier speakers’ statements about electing 5 State Senators.
-Delegate Jason Buckle said the same for the House of Delegates, except they need 7 delegates to prevent a veto.
+Mr. Hershey is one of 14 Republicans serving in the Maryland Senate.
+He echoed the earlier speakers’ statements about electing an additional five Republican senators.
+State Del.
+Jason Buckle (R-Cumberland) said the same for the House of Delegates, except they need seven delegates to prevent a veto override.

-Now started the parliamentarian portion of the morning.
-Garrett County requested 9 Central Committee members instead of 7, which passed via voice vote with 1 nay.
-A proposal came out of Wicomico to propose a bill in Annapolis that would award the State’s electoral college votes by Congressional district, the same way Maine and Nebraska implemented.
-There’s some pro/con discussion.
-The most logically consistent comment made by a member stated that this is the same thing we are complaining about Democrats doing, trying to change the rules of the game for our own benefit.
-There was a motion to table right before I had to leave the room, so I missed the end result of the motion.
+There are some pro/con discussions: the most logically consistent comment made by a member stated that this is the same thing we are complaining about Democrats doing, trying to change the rules of the game for our own benefit.
+There was a motion to the table right before I had to leave the room, so I missed the result of the motion.

 Now came the Executive Board elections.

-Second was Dirk Haire.
-Kathy Szeliga nominated him based on his legal acumen and legal assistance he has performed for her.
-To start with, Haire said “I suppose I am here to ask you to five me as the legal counsel.”
-His whole speech revolved around a desire to retire Democrats through elections.
+Hair said, “I suppose I am here to ask you to have me as the legal counsel.”
+His entire speech revolved around his desire to retire Democrats through elections.

-Third was William Newton.
-Spoke briefly about election integrity and doubling down on the Trump campaign before withdrawing and supporting Campbell.
+Mr. Newton spoke briefly about election integrity and doubling down on the Trump campaign before withdrawing from the chairman’s race and throwing his support to Bill Campbell.